The SensorAble Project

 SensorAble Project Logo

 90% of autistic adults report that sensory issues cause significant barriers at school and work (Leekam et al., 2007).
 Wearable technologies (e.g., smart glasses) offer the possibility to monitor environments and adjust user-experiences.
-This research proposes applying such technologies to reduce anxiety-inducing distractions and create prompts that may increase autistic adults’ attentional-focus and quality-of-life.
+This project proposes applying such technologies to reduce anxiety-inducing distractions and create prompts that may increase autistic adults’ attentional-focus and quality-of-life.

 SensorAble aims to distinguish itself from prior cognate studies in three respects.
 Prior research uses sensory technology that “interprets socioaffective cues such as tone of voice or facial expression to systematize and understand social interaction” (Kaliouby & Picard, 2006, 243).
 In contrast, SensorAble’s goal supports users by means of tuned awareness and customized intervention through alerts prior to the onset of anxiety, distraction or loss of focus by: